rdeckj-zz/basic-kernel/README.md

 # basic-kernel

-This is a basic kernel that can be loaded by GNU GRUB.
+This is a basic kernel that can be loaded by GNU GRUB2.

 ## Prerequisites
 * x86 machine